Externships

 What do I wear to an externship visit?

-Unless otherwise noted by the host employer, dress business casual.
+Unless otherwise noted by the host employer, dress in business casual attire.
 View interview attire guidelines on ENGR Direct Students.

 Am I guaranteed an externship visit?